-Listen Carefully and Answer Questions Truthfully.
+Listen Carefully and Answer Questions Truthfully

-Allow the legislator to share his or her insights or positions with you.
+Allow the legislator to share his/her/their insights or positions with you.
 Though you may not agree, this gives you the chance to respond based on your knowledge and experience.
 Don't argue, but listen carefully and identify issues of concern to the legislator's differences of opinion.
 Answer all questions to the best of your ability.
-If you do not know the answer to a question, say you don't know and promise to find the answer and get back to him or her.
+If you do not know the answer to a question, say you don't know and promise to find the answer and get back to them.

-Summarize Major Points.
+Summarize Major Points